phptek/silverstripe-mataara/README.md

 # Silverstripe Mataara

+**NOTICE** August 2022 - this project is a WIP and therefore _incomplete_.
+Use/Modify at your own risk!

 This module allows your Silverstripe applicaton to push data about the app/site into a [Mataara](https://mataara.readthedocs.io/) instance.
 It's a bit like [Sentry](https://sentry.io) in this respect: Anonymously and securely push certain application-specific data to a centralised server to which only authorised users are permitted access to view.

 Mataara's intended use-case is around displaying core and module CVE's at-a-glance alongside some other, seemingly arbitrary environment information.
 Mataara appears to be very Drupal centric, but several new issues have been raised recently in its issue-tracker to address this.